A Guide To Getting Dressed When You’re Depressed

 Even if you haven’t showered.
 Even if you crawl back into bed right after.
 Even if you haven’t done laundry and it has to be a bikini bottom or swim trunks, slip something clean on your nether regions.
 This is the foundation for everything you’re about to do—you’re about to get dressed in the face of depression, a place many people have found themselves before.

-It’s a place I have been too, throughout various seasons of my life; standing in front of a chaotic closet in my pajamas, wondering if I can get away with wearing my nightie to work or school.
+It’s a place I have been too, throughout various seasons of my life; standing in front of a chaotic closet in my pajamas, wondering if I can get away with wearing my nightie to school or work.
 Other days, I can’t seem to layer on enough of my favorite garments, as if their power combined will magically create a perfect day.
 Either way, I costume myself as someone who is weathering a great storm, because I am.

 The first step is often the most difficult, which is why I focus on changing up my underwear.
-It’s almost like breaking down the steps to getting outside for a walk: First, put on shoes.
+It’s like breaking down the steps to getting outside for a walk: First, put on shoes.
 Then, step out the door.
 You don’t have to go any further, but now that you think about it, you’re already out the door—a little walk around the block couldn’t hurt.
 A new pair of undies can be the momentum that propels you into the next part of your day.

 1. Assess the facts

-At its best, getting dressed is a way to celebrate ourselves, but when we’re facing difficulties, it’s enough to simply get a little fabric on our bodies to protect them.
+At its best, getting dressed is a way to celebrate ourselves, but when we’re facing difficulties, it’s enough to get a little fabric on our bodies to protect them.

 Instead, examine how you feel, then dig a little deeper if you have the energy.
 Sometimes our feelings become so overwhelming that we view them as truths; instead, find what is an objective fact for you today and start there.
 This might look like: I’m bloated, I’m cold, I’m uninspired.
 That’s it—no strings or judgmental words attached.
 These facts can help you with the next step.